thelakshaymehta/elearnp3/README.md

 Hi Team,

-It seems someone deleted all data from the ELE registry today, and it was later restored (likely copied from LE5).
-Logins are working now, but the Terms and Distribution pages are failing, possibly due to inconsistent data.
+It appears the ELE registry data was cleared earlier today and later restored (likely from LE5).
+Logins are working now, but the Terms and Distribution pages are still failing, possibly due to data inconsistency.

-Could you please repopulate LE3 with the original data?
+Could you please help repopulate LE3 with the original data or restore it from a stable environment?

 Thanks,
 Lakshay